“You had me at Meat Tornado.”

 Because he’s hilarious… and that’s a good enough reason for me.

 ***********************INSERT EMAIL OPT-IN:Finding Peak is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber. ***********************************

 The Ron Swanson Guide to Content Marketing

 Translation = Focus.

-It’s easy to find yourself trying to take on too many projects at once.
-Add in your family/personal life and a hobby and its easy to get over-extended.
+It’s easy to find yourself trying to take on too many projects simultaneously.
+Add in family, personal life, and a hobby, and you’re quickly over-extended and distracted.

 “I’m not interested in caring about people.”

 What you can’t do is allow negativity to impact the quality of your content.